 The Relief Valve

 The relief valve is designed or adjusted to open at a specific set pressure, ensuring that pressure vessels and other equipment are not exposed to pressures exceeding their intended limits, thus protecting them.
+Pressure relief valves are commonly used in hydraulic systems, but they frequently fail under harsh conditions.
+To ensure the dependable operation of these systems, it’s crucial to develop strong and effective fault diagnosis models.

-A relief valve, also known as pressure relief valve (PRV) is a safety valve that’s primary function is to regulate or limit the pressure in a system.
-Without a PRV, the pressure in a system might otherwise build up past what a system can manage, resulting in instrument or equipment failure, or fire.
+A relief valve, also known as a pressure relief valve (PRV) is a safety valve whose primary function is to regulate or limit the pressure in a system.
+Without a PRV, the pressure in a system might otherwise build up past what a system can manage.
+This could result in instrument or equipment failure, or fire.
 Once the system reaches a predetermined set pressure, the PRV allows for excess pressure to be relieved.
-A common application for the PRV is in a home boiler system.
+When normal conditions are restored, the pressure-reducing mechanism closes and stops the liquid flow.

-Objective:
+Lab Objective:

-To recognize that the relief valve has two functions: to maintain system operating pressure and to prevent system over pressurization.
+To recognize that the relief valve has two functions: to maintain system operating pressure and to prevent system over-pressurization.

 Procedures: